niclastanskanen/nextjs-saas-ai-platform/README.md

 ---

-Thank you for checking out our project!
+Thank you for checking out my project!
 Happy coding! 🚀